-MAG-BERT: In the MAG-BERT [35] model, a multimodal adaptation gate is introduced and integrated with a pretrained BERT encoder to handle multimodal information processing.
+MAG-BERT: In the MAG-BERT [34] model, a multimodal adaptation gate is introduced and integrated with a pre-trained BERT backbone to handle multimodal information processing.

-MulT: The multimodal transformer (MulT) [9] employs a 1D-CNN as a unimodal projector for reducing the dimensionality of input features.
+MulT: The multimodal transformer (MulT) [9] employs a 1D-CNN as a unimodal backbone for reducing the dimensionality of input features.
 MulT uses early fusion through cross-attention (CA) blocks.
 These blocks facilitate interaction and integration of information across different modalities.
 After this early fusion step, the model processes the combined multimodal streams using self-attention (SA) mechanisms.
 The output of these processes is then concatenated for the final prediction.
 All mixing operations are integrated prior to concatenation.
 MulT is optimized based on a single task loss.